aws/lex-helper/examples/sample_airline_bot/README.md

 This script will:
 1. Build the lex-helper library from source using `uv`
 2. Copy the wheel to the Lambda function
-3. Update Poetry dependencies
-4. Build the CDK project with TypeScript
+3. Build the CDK project with TypeScript
-5. Deploy the CDK stack
+4. Deploy the CDK stack

 ### 3. Verify Installation